Today we share another episode of our NYC Hush Hush Tips, interviewing the powerful fashion entrepreneur, Natalie Klein.

 Location: 134 Eldridge Street

-Lastly, Thank you, Natalie, for sharing your amazing NYC tips exclusively with us!!!
+Lastly, Thank you, Natalie, for sharing your best NYC gems tips exclusively with us!!!